igvteam/igv-docs/igv-docs/docs/UserGuide/tracks/gwas.md

 To change the **colors** used by each scheme:

 * Right-click on the track and select *Set primary color...* to pick the color for the single color scheme and for one of the two colors in the alternating color scheme.
-* Right-click on the track and select *Set alternating color...* to pick the second color for the alternating color scheme.
+* AlRight-click on the track and select *Set alternating color...* to pick the second color for the alternating color scheme.
 * IGV has a predefined color palette for the chromosome color scheme and the colors cannot be changed.

 **Point size**

 The size of a data point in the plot relates directly to its significance.

-To change the size of the data points:
+To change the size range of the data points:

-* Right-click on the track and select *Set minimum point size...* or *Set maximumum point size...*
+* Right-click on the track and select *Set minimum point size...* or *Set maximum point size...*

 **Data scale**